Privacy Policy

 16.1 No automated decisions in individual cases

-We do not use automated decision-making processes within the meaning of Art.
-22 GDPR.
-Decisions that have legal effect or could significantly affect you in a similar way are not made exclusively by automated means.
+We do not use exclusively automated decision-making processes within the meaning of Art.
+22 of the GDPR.
+Decisions that produce legal effects or could similarly significantly affect you are not made exclusively by automated means.

 16.4 Transparency and control

 If you subscribe to our newsletter, we will use your email address to send you regular information about our offers, products or services.
-Registration is done using a double opt-in procedure, in which you must actively confirm your email address.
+Registration takes place via a double opt-in procedure, in which you must actively confirm your email address.

 17.2 Legal basis

-You can revoke your consent at any time with effect for the future.
-This is possible, among other things:
+You may withdraw your consent at any time with effect for the future.
+This can be done, for example:

-- via the unsubscribe link in each newsletter
+- via the unsubscribe link in every newsletter

 - or by sending us a message via the contact form.

-The processing carried out until the revocation remains lawful.
+Any processing carried out up to the point of withdrawal remains lawful.

 17.4 Direct marketing to existing customers

-You can object to this use at any time without incurring any costs other than the transmission costs according to basic tariffs.
+You may object to this use at any time without incurring any costs other than the transmission costs according to standard rates.

 § 18 Social networks and plugins